-Goals are in everyone’s mind as we move into the last month of the year.
+Goals are in everyone’s mind as we get into the last month of the year.
 As a business owner, this is a good time to review this year before setting goals for next year.

 SMART goal setting is one way of ensuring that your goals are well thought out.
 It’s a system that can be used in any area of your life or business.